-When installing multiple police equipment components, it is advisable to use separate electrical systems.
-This will minimize confusion and ease troubleshooting.
-The front accessory connector has four (4) fuses and one relay (located in the underhood power distribution box), the rear powerpoint has three (3) fuses (located in the underhood power distribution box), and the optional front power distribution box (located in the glove box compartment) has 6 fuses available for the addition of police equipment.
+When installing multiple police equipment components, it is advisable to use separate electrical systems to minimize confusion and ease troubleshooting.
+The front accessory connector has 4 fuses and 1 relay (located in the underhood power distribution box), the rear powerpoint has 3 fuses (located in the underhood power distribution box) , and the optional front power distribution box (located in the glove box compartment) has 6 fuses available for the addition of police equipment.
 Distribute loads among these circuits appropriately to help avoid an imbalanced system.